-Alcohol Survey-Marietta, Georgia, provides specific guidelines and specific zoning requirements which must be met by the applicant.
-I recommend visiting https://library.municode.com/ga/marietta/codes/code_of_ordinances?nodeId=COMAGE1996 to review these requirements.
+Alcohol Survey-Marietta provides specific guidelines and specific zoning requirements which each applicate must meet.
+I highly recommend visiting https://library.municode.com/ga/marietta/codes/code_of_ordinances?nodeId=COMAGE1996 to review these requirements.
 Each applicant needs to read and understand the complete code which governs the issuance of an alcohol license in the City of Marietta, Georgia.

 Chapter 8-8 - Alcoholic Beverages and specifically Article 8-8-2 – General Provisions state: